-Online slot machines banned in France: why and what risks?
+Online slots banned in France: why and what risks?

 Online slot machines are banned in France.
-The law of 12 May 2010 classifies them as excessive games of chance that foster addiction.
-Only sports betting, horse racing betting and poker are legal under the control of the ANJ.
-Playing on unlicensed sites exposes players to major legal, financial and health risks, with no protection whatsoever for players.
+The law of May 12, 2010 classifies them as excessive games of chance that promote addiction.
+Only sports betting, horse racing betting, and poker are legal under the control of the ANJ.
+Playing on unlicensed sites exposes players to major legal, financial, and health risks, without any protection for the players.

 8.1The legal framework: foundations and regulatory distinctions

-The ban on online slot machines in France rests on a strict principle of health protection.
-This principle was established by the law of 12 May 2010.
-The ANJ (National Gaming Authority) identifies these pure games of chance as presenting a proven risk of addiction.
-This analysis justifies their exclusion from the legal market in favour of offers where the player's skill influences the outcome.
+The ban on online slots in France is based on a strict health protection principle.
+This principle was established by the law of May 12, 2010.
+The ANJ (National Gaming Authority) identifies these games of pure chance as presenting a proven risk of addiction.
+This analysis justifies their exclusion from the legal market in favor of offers where the player's skill influences the outcome.

 The fundamental distinction between games of chance and games of skill

-The law of 12 May 2010 (Law No. 2010-476) opened the French market to competition for sports betting, horse racing betting and poker.
-It maintains a firm ban on slot machines and online casino games.
-This dichotomy rests on the nature of the risk.
-Poker is authorised because it incorporates a share of strategy and skill, allowing the player to influence the outcome of the game.
-By contrast, slot machines are purely based on chance.
-The French legislator considers this mechanism intrinsically more dangerous for players' mental balance.
+The law of May 12, 2010 (Law No. 2010-476) opened the French market to competition for sports betting, horse racing betting, and poker.
+It maintains a strict ban on online slots and casino games.
+This dichotomy is based on the nature of the risk.
+Poker is allowed because it incorporates strategy and skill, allowing the player to influence the outcome of the game.
+Conversely, slot machines are games of pure chance.
+The French legislature deems this mechanism inherently more dangerous for players' mental balance.
 In France, this legal distinction aims to isolate games where the illusion of control is minimal.
 The absence of skill increases vulnerability to addiction.

 The role of the ANJ and the Internal Security Code

-The ANJ (National Gaming Authority) is the independent regulator that succeeded the ARJEL.
-It guarantees the ban on slot machines and online casinos across the national territory.
-To enforce this law of 12 May 2010, the authority relies on the provisions of the Internal Security Code.
-This code empowers it to impose administrative blocks against illegal sites attempting to circumvent regulations.
-The ANJ maintains and regularly updates a "black list" of unlicensed operators.
-This exposes players to major financial and legal risks, such as non-payment of winnings or data theft.
-In France, any operator not on the list of licensed entities is considered illegal.
-The ANJ encourages users to report any suspicious offer to trigger an investigation and a possible block.
+The ANJ (National Gaming Authority) is the independent regulator that succeeded ARJEL.
+It ensures the prohibition of online slots and online casinos on national territory.
+To enforce the law of May 12, 2010, the authority relies on the provisions of the Internal Security Code.
+This code grants it the power to issue administrative blocks against illegal sites trying to bypass regulation.
+The ANJ maintains and regularly updates a "blacklist" of unlicensed operators.
+This exposes players to major financial and legal risks, such as the non-payment of winnings or data theft.
+In France, any operator not appearing on the list of approved operators is considered illegal.
+The ANJ encourages users to report any suspicious offer to trigger an investigation and a potential administrative block.

-The ban on online slot machines also fits within the preservation of the state monopoly held by Française des Jeux (FDJ) and PMU.
-These historic operators guarantee stable tax revenues for the state.
+The ban on online slots is also part of preserving the State monopoly held by La Française des Jeux (FDJ) and PMU.
+These historical operators guarantee stable tax revenues for the State.
 They impose strict player protection measures, which are absent on offshore platforms.
-Although the Barnier government mentioned in 2024 a possible opening to competition via the 2025 Finance Bill to align France with its European neighbours, the current framework remains locked.
-This market protection aims to prevent pure chance game offers, particularly slot machines, from cannibalising national lottery revenues without sufficient social counterbalance.
+Although the Barnier government mentioned in 2024 a possible opening to competition via the PLF 2025 to align France with its European neighbors, the current framework remains locked down.
+This market protection aims to prevent pure games of chance, especially slots, from cannibalizing national lottery revenues without sufficient social compensation.

 Addiction and player protection: the major health argument

-The ban on online slot machines in France rests primarily on a public health imperative.
+The ban on online slots in France is primarily based on a public health imperative.
 Health authorities and the ANJ identify these games as particularly addictive.
-Their rapid reward mechanism and permanent accessibility are the cause.
+Their rapid reward mechanics and permanent accessibility are the cause.
 This player protection aims to limit exposure to excessive gambling.
-This risk is judged higher online compared to traditional physical supports.
+This risk is deemed higher online compared to traditional physical media.

-Dr Céline Bonnaire, psychologist and recognised specialist in behavioural addictions, explains that slot machines operate on a continuous play mode.
-The frequency of events there is extremely high.
+Dr. Céline Bonnaire, a psychologist and recognized specialist in behavioral addictions, explains that slot machines operate on a continuous play mode.
+The frequency of events is extremely high.
 This rapid succession of spins intensely activates the brain's reward system.
-Each small win, even modest, triggers a dopamine release.
+Every small win, even a modest one, triggers a release of dopamine.
 This neurotransmitter is associated with immediate pleasure.

-This chemical stimulation creates a vicious circle.
-The more frequently the player receives rewards, the more their brain demands this sensation, fostering addiction.
+This chemical stimulation creates a vicious cycle.
+The more frequent rewards the player receives, the more their brain craves that sensation, which promotes addiction.
 Unlike draw games like the lottery, where results are spaced out, online slots keep the player in a constant state of excitement.
-This reduces their ability to rationally assess their losses.
+This reduces their ability to rationally evaluate their losses.

-The absence of natural brakes in the digital environment
+The absence of natural barriers in the digital environment

-The digital environment removes the physical barriers that naturally regulate behaviour in land-based casinos.
-It is technically possible to play on several slot machines simultaneously.
+The digital environment removes the physical barriers that naturally regulate behavior in land-based casinos.
+It is technically possible to play on multiple slot machines simultaneously.
 This practice is impossible in a physical establishment where the player can only be in one place.
 This multi-activity amplifies the risks of excessive gambling and rapid financial losses.

-Moreover, the 24/7 accessibility offered by online casinos erases time markers.
-According to Dr Céline Bonnaire, this permanent availability is problematic.
+Furthermore, the 24/7 accessibility offered by online casinos erases time references.
+According to Dr. Céline Bonnaire, this permanent availability is problematic.
 It allows continuous immersion without the breaks imposed by opening hours or travel.
-The absence of regulating human contact, present in the hall, leaves the player alone facing their impulses.
+The absence of regulating human contact, present on the casino floor, leaves players alone with their impulses.
 This worsens the risk of pathological gambling.

 Current protection measures and their limits

-In the face of these dangers, the ANJ has implemented devices such as the banned players file and mandatory deposit limits to ensure player protection.
-However, these measures show their limits against the illegal offer.
+Faced with these dangers, the ANJ has implemented mechanisms such as the self-exclusion registry and mandatory deposit limits to ensure player protection.
+However, these measures show their limits against illegal offers.
 Unlicensed sites, often based abroad, do not respect these prevention obligations.
-They expose users to major risks: non-payment of winnings, data theft and lack of legal recourse.
+They expose users to major risks: non-payment of winnings, data theft, and lack of legal recourse.

-The total ban paradoxically pushes part of the players towards these unregulated platforms.
-Algorithms are not audited there.
-Dopamine mechanisms can be manipulated to maximise addiction without any health safeguard.
-The fight against these illegal offers remains a major challenge for French authorities.
-They prioritise administrative blocking over open regulation.
+Paradoxically, the total ban pushes some players toward these unregulated platforms.
+The algorithms there are not audited.
+The dopamine mechanisms can be manipulated to maximize addiction without any health safeguards.
+The fight against these illegal offers remains a major challenge for French authorities, who prioritize administrative blocking over open regulation.

 The concrete risks of playing on unlicensed sites

 Playing on unlicensed sites exposes players to major risks.
-This practice takes place outside any protective legal framework.
+This practice takes place outside of any protective legal framework.
 By choosing an unlicensed operator, the player voluntarily exposes themselves to illegal sites.
-Non-payment of winnings is frequent there and cybercrime directly threatens their banking data.
-The ANJ maintains an ANJ black list to identify these platforms.
-This allows rapid administrative blocking, but prevention remains the only effective protection against fraud and money laundering.
+Non-payment of winnings is frequent there, and cybercrime directly threatens their banking data.
+The ANJ maintains an ANJ blacklist to identify these platforms.
+This allows for rapid administrative blocking, but prevention remains the only effective protection against fraud and money laundering.

 High RTP slots